naninovel/docs/docs/guide/naninovel-scripts.md

 ### Command Identifier

 Right after the command literal a command identifier is expected.
-This could either be name of the C# class that implements the command or the command's tag (if it's applied via `CommandAlias` attribute).
+This could either be name of the C# class that implements the command or the command's alias (if it's applied via `CommandAlias` attribute).

 For example, a [`@save`](/api/#save) command (used to auto-save the game) is implemented via the `AutoSave` C# class.
 The implementing class also has a `[CommandAlias("save")]` attribute applied, so you can use both `@save` and `@AutoSave` statements in the script to invoke this command.